codemonstur/httpserver/README.md

 - Support for HTTP/1.1
 - Common headers and status codes
 - Parsing url encoded forms
+- Parsing multipart forms
 - Helpers for request parsing
 - Helpers for response sending
 - Session store
 - Routing handler based on method and path
 - Compression using gz and deflate
-- Compiled with Graal
+- Compilable with Graal

 Missing features:
 - No SSE
 - No websockets
 - No HTTP/2
-- No multipart form parsing

 ## Usage